 In the bowl of an electric stand mixer fitted with the paddle attachment, beat the softened butter at medium speed until smooth.
 Then, add the sugar and cream the mixture together for a couple of minutes until fluffy.

-Add the eggs and vanilla extract and continue beating at medium speed until combined.
+Add the eggs (one at a time) and vanilla extract and continue beating at medium speed until combined.

 Slowly pour in the flour mixture and stir at low speed until combined.